softeng-feup/open-cx-mr-simba/README.md

 * **Description**: This can be considered as a sub-use case of adding an activity.
 The goal is to let the users of the application have in their schedule not only the sessions that they want to attend, but also every other activity related to the conference, such as, for example, a meeting, a reunion, having lunch, etc.

 * **Preconditions and Postconditions**: There are no major preconditions that have to be met before the start of this use case.
-After its execution, the activity crated will be added to the day's schedule.
+After its execution, the activity created will be added to the day's schedule.

 * **Normal Flow**:

-    1. User selects the option to create a custom activity, in the schedule of a given day.
+    1. User selects the option to create a custom activity, in the side drawer of the main page.
     2. User inputs the needed fields to characterize the custom session (title, location, start time, etc).
     3. System creates the custom event and adds it to the schedule